 Help Lawyers Monetize Their Time

-With a conferencing provider like Connex Intl, you have access to tools and features that can do more than just connect you with others—they can help you account for costs, maximize your billable hours, and improve your overall efficiency.
+With an audio conferencing provider like Connex Intl, you have access to tools and features that can do more than just connect you with others.
+Our solutions can help you account for costs, maximize your billable hours, and improve your overall efficiency.

-Here’s an important (yet brutal) statistic: According to the American Bar Association, billing research shows that 24 minutes of every hour is never actually billed by the working attorney.
-In an average nine-hour day, that equates to 3.6 hours (that’s 40% of your time) that’s not ever being billed.
+Did you know according to the American Bar Association, billing research shows 24 minutes of every hour is never billed by the working attorney.
+In an average nine-hour day, that equates to 3.6 hours, which is about 40 percent of your time.

-There are a variety of factors that could contribute to these gaps.
-A significant one is that it’s difficult to track your time and assign it to the appropriate cases for billing.
-It’s one more thing that needs to be take care of.
-This is why billing codes for your conference calls can be such an asset to ensure that you’re actually accounting for the billable time you spend on the phone.
+There are a variety of factors contributing to these gaps.
+First, it can be difficult to track your time and assign it to the appropriate cases for billing.
+It’s one more thing you need to take care of during an already busy day.
+Therefore, billing codes can be an asset to account for your time on the phone.

-By using billing codes for phone meetings, you can accurately track services you’ve provided and link them back to the appropriate client or project.
-This feature allows you to automatically assign that time, and thus streamline the invoicing process for both your clients and your firm.
+By using billing codes for meetings, you can accurately track services you’ve provided and link them to the appropriate client.
+This feature allows you to automatically assign that time, and streamline the invoicing process for both you and your clients.

 Your time spent on the phone can be hard to bill for and track.
 But, with the right information at your fingertips, that challenge virtually disappears.

-Much of your day-to-day as an attorney involves conversing with people outside of the office—and, conferencing technology is an effective method to have those important discussions in a way that’s convenient, efficient, and affordable for everyone involved.
+Much of your day-to-day as an attorney involves conversing with people outside of the office.
+As a result, today’s meeting technology is an effective method to have important discussions.
+These discussions can be convenient, efficient, and affordable.

-Today’s conferencing technology empowers lawyers to focus on practicing law and consulting with their clients—as opposed to counting billable minutes and maintaining call records.
+In conclusion, today’s conferencing technology empowers lawyers to focus on consulting with their clients—not counting billable minutes or maintaining call records.

-When selecting a conferencing provider, in addition to understanding the unique needs of the legal industry, look for a dedicated service team who has the flexibility to accommodate your specific requirements and will be able to provide you with a fast response time.
+Similarly, when selecting a conferencing provider, look for a dedicated service team that has the flexibility to accommodate your specific requirements.